cdl-geneseo/douglass-day/schedule.md

 ### 9:30 | The Archive of Black History and Culture at Rochester Public Library

-- Antoine McDonald, librarian in the Local History and Genealogy division of the Rochester Public Library, will give a presentation on the Archive of Black History and Culture.
+- Antoine McDonald, librarian in the Local History and Genealogy division of the Rochester Public Library, will join us via Zoom to tell us about the [Archive of Black History and Culture](https://roccitylibrary.org/archive-of-black-history-culture/).

 ### 10:30 | Musical Performances